Girl Meets Fire

 Step 8.
 Pizza with crumbled Gorgonzola and shredded Asiago cheese.

-1. Crumble gorgonzola cheese over the pizza with shredded asiago cheese.
+1. Crumble gorgonzola cheese over the pizza with shredded mozzarella.

 Close up of steak, Gorgonzola, and mushroom pizza

-1. Once the pizza is baked, drizzle the pizza with balsamic glaze.
+1. Once the pizza is baked, drizzle the pizza with balsamic glaze and basil ribbons.
 Let the pizza rest before slicing and serving.

 Expert Tips